stamakunov7/CarMarket/README.md

 - React team for the amazing framework
 - Tailwind CSS for the utility-first approach
 - Cloudinary for image management
-- Render.com for hosting infrastructure
+- Railway for hosting infrastructure
 - PostgreSQL community for the robust database

 ---